Ryan Harris to rest for World Cup and rise for Ashes

-Australia's chief selector Rod Marsh keeps star pacer out of World Cup to ensure he is in top form against England
+Australia's chief selector Rod Marsh keeps star Australian pacer out of upcoming ICC World Cup 2015 to ensure he is in top form for the Ashes series against England

 Sydney: Leading paceman Ryan Harris will miss the World Cup with an eye to Australia's Ashes campaign in England later this year, national selectors said yesterday.